-1.1.5 Water use regulation not consistently and adequately protecting South Africa's water resources against anthropogenic eutrophication
+1.1.5 Water use regulation that is not consistently and/or adequately protecting South Africa's water resources against anthropogenic eutrophication

-In the Republic of South Africa (RSA), government is constituted as national, provincial and local spheres of government which are distinctive, interdependent and interrelated [RSA, 1996, S.40(1)].
+In the Republic of South Africa, government is constituted of national, provincial and local spheres.
+These spheres of government are distinctive, interdependent and interrelated [RSA, 1996, S.40(1)].

-The Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996)4 designates the executive authority to provide water and sanitation services to local government [RSA, 1996, S.156(1)(a)].
-In terms of the Water Services Act, 1997 (Act No.108 of 1997), Water Services Authorities (WSAs), i.e. the relevant municipalities, are accountable for ensuring access to water and sanitation services.
-It is expected of WSAs, through Water Services Providers (WSPs), to ensure access to safe water and sanitation services [RSA, 1997].
+The Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996)5 designates the executive authority to provide water and sanitation services to local government [RSA, 1996, S.156(1)(a)].
+In terms of the Water Services Act, 1997 (Act No.108 of 1997), Water Services Authorities (WSAs), i.e., the relevant municipalities, are accountable for ensuring access to water and sanitation services in their areas of jurisdiction.
+It is expected that WSAs, through Water Services Providers (WSPs), ensure access to safe water and dignified sanitation services [RSA, 1997].

-The lawfulness of a discharge of water containing waste, including municipal wastewater, is essentially determined by whether such a discharge is permissible in terms of the NWA (36:1998) and whether it complies with applicable authorisation requirements, such as relevant Waste Discharge Standards (WDSs)^[134], as may be stipulated in the Municipal Approval, in the case of Schedule 1 water use; or an authorisation issued within the 24 month period prior to 30 September 1998 to an Existing Lawful water Use^[52] (ELU); or the applicable General Authorisation (GA); or the water use licence in question; or an alternative authorisation, if dispensing with the requirement for a licence to be issued under the NWA (36:1998) [RSA, 1998, S.22(1)].
+The lawfulness of discharging water containing waste, including municipal wastewater, is essentially determined by whether such a discharge is permissible in terms of the NWA (36:1998) and whether it complies with applicable authorisation requirements, such as relevant Waste Discharge Standards (WDSs)^[149].
+These discharges should be conducted in accordance with the conditions, as stipulated in: the Municipal Approval (in the case of Schedule 1 water use); or an authorisation issued within a 24-month period prior to 30 September 1998 (in the case of an Existing Lawful water Use^[59]); or any General Authorisation (GA); or any water use licence in question; or an alternative authorisation, if dispensing with the requirement for a licence to be issued under the NWA (36:1998) [RSA, 1998, S.22(1)].

-One of the biggest causes of excessive nutrient enrichment^[87] of water resources by a single water use sector in the country can be ascribed to poor municipal wastewater handling [Harding, 2017; Mudaly & van der Laan, 2020].
+One of the biggest causes of excessive nutrient enrichment^[100] in water resources by a single water use sector in the country can be ascribed to poor municipal wastewater handling [Harding, 2017; Mudaly & van der Laan, 2020].
 The socio-economic impacts associated with poor resource water quality can be severe.
-The authorisation of municipal water uses and the enforcement^[43] of conditional water use authorisations, thus, are critical!
+The authorisation of municipal water uses and the enforcement^[50] of conditional water use authorisations thus are critical!